engramapp/help-book/src/content/docs/cards/card-guidelines.md

     order: 1
 ---

-The speed you learn with Engram will depend on the way the card is formed.
+The speed you learn with Engram will depend mostly on the way the card is formed.

 Engram works best when:
 1. You completely understand the information on the card.